productstudioinc/icarus/README.md

   -e OPENAI_API_KEY="your_openai_api_key" \
   letta/letta:latest
 ```
-See the [documentation](https://docs.letta.com/guides/docker/) for more details on self-hosting and model configuration.
+See the [documentation](https://docs.letta.com/guides/docker/) for more details on running with Docker.

 ### Setup